Instagram: Maria Tureaud

 What do you expect from writers during the #RevPit revision process, including communication?

 I expect writers to be open to feedback, and willing to make the necessary changes.
-As far as communication goes, I expect writers to reach out when in need of support, and to let me know if life gets in the way so we can modify our editing plan together.
+As far as communication goes, I expect writers to reach out when in need of support, and to let me know if life gets in the way so we can modify our editorial plan together.

 What hobbies do you have outside of writing and editing?